Human rights in Oman: Domestic workers

 The descendants of servant tribes and slaves are victims of widespread discrimination.
 Oman was one of the last countries to abolish slavery in 1970.

 The plight of domestic workers in Oman is a taboo subject.
 In 2011, the Philippines government determined that out of all the countries in the Middle East, only Oman and Israel qualify as safe for Filipino migrants.
 In 2012, it was reported that every 6 days, an Indian migrant in Oman commits suicide.
 There has been a campaign urging authorities to check the migrant suicide rate.
-In the 2014 Global Slavery Index, Oman is ranked #45 due to 26,000 people in slavery.
+In the 2014 Global Slavery Index, Oman is ranked No. 45 due to 26,000 people in slavery.

 Marriage

 Omani citizens need government permission to marry foreigners.
 The Ministry of Interior requires Omani citizens to obtain permission to marry foreigners (except nationals of GCC countries); permission is not automatically granted.
 Citizen marriage to a foreigner abroad without ministry approval may result in denial of entry for the foreign spouse at the border and preclude children from claiming citizenship rights.
 It also may result in a bar from government employment and a fine of 2,000 rials ($5,200).